brahutz/Proiect-Practic-Testare-Manuala/README.md

 ## 1.2 Test Monitoring and Control

 Variou periodic reports were generated to reflect the current status of the testing process, in case of major problems control measures could be taken.
-The following status report was generated after 40% of the test cases were executed, on 1st of April 2022:
+The following status report was generated after 100% of the test cases were executed, on September 24, 2023:

 ![image](https://user-images.githubusercontent.com/99291143/163689699-e0295daa-e5dc-4e87-a984-546d9351fbac.png)